I. WAIVING THE EWP WRITING REQUIREMENT, EXPOS-UA 1 or EXPOS-UA 5 (Tisch) — EXTERNAL TRANSFER STUDENTS ONLY

 NYU WRITING PROFICIENCY REQUIREMENT

 NYU requires the Expository Writing Program (EWP) to certify that students are proficient in writing.
-Depending on your school, most undergraduates and transfer students at New York University must fulfill the Writing Proficiency requirement.
+Most undergraduates and transfer students at New York University must fulfill the Writing Proficiency requirement.

 For students who transfer into NYU from another university:

-Students receive one hour to compose a brief written response (3 paragraphs) to a prompt provided at the start of the exam period.
-Responses should exhibit a student’s grasp of English usage and be coherent.
-They should also demonstrate an ability to use grammatical conventions and sentence structures in ways that would be appropriate in an academic or professional environment.
+For the exam, students have one hour to compose a written response to a prompt provided at the start of the exam period.
+The passing exam will exhibit a student’s ability to read and construct a coherent and cogent response to the provided text, demonstrating the ability to use grammatical conventions and sentence structures in ways that would be appropriate in an academic or professional environment.

 Students who fail the Writing Proficiency Exam are required to take a four-credit course, Writing Tutorial (EXPOS-UA 13), or an equivalent, recommended by the Writing Proficiency Exam team, or in consultation with an academic advisor.